gpstar81/GPStar-proton-pack/OPERATION.md

 	- Regardless of mode, the wand will not fire unless these switches are turned on.
 	- Additionally, the lever switch near the gunbox must be pulled to extend the barrel before firing.
 	- **Boot-Up Errors**: If you attempt to boot up your Neutrona Wand while the top-right switch (beep switch) is on, the Neutrona Wand will boot into a error mode.
 Turn this top-right switch off and restart your Neutrona Wand to boot normally. **This is the default behaviour**, though this feature can be disabled in the advanced user configuration settings by setting **b&#95;wand&#95;boot&#95;errors** to false. **\*see below\***
+- The Neutrona Wand vibrates only while firing.
+This can be changed to vibrate at all times or entirely disabled.
+Vibration can enabled or disabled by the vibration toggle switch in the Proton Pack.
+Vibration settings can be toggled via the wand menu system or the advanced user configuration settings. **\*see below\***

 **Toggle Switch Behavior**